Category Archives: Development

 Wrap-up

 Cem prepared this list to help us discuss the outcome of this workshop.
-We spent this morning discussing and refining it (with John moderating, which I mention so that he can get his Toastmaster’s credit ).
-All of these things … Continue reading
+We spent this morning discussing and refining it (with John moderating, which I mention so that he can get his Toastmaster’s credit π ).
+All of these things are in the context of testing on an agile project, where people typically shift […]

 Guest post from James Bach